archanpatkar/ChurchEncodings/README.md

 # ChurchEncodings
-### Church encoding is a means of modeling data and operators using lambda abstractions.
+### Church Encoding is a means of modeling data and operators using lambda abstractions in Lambda Calculus.
+### Implementated in Python

 ## Illustration